4 Wide vs long format

 # ℹ 23,975 more rows

-In the first example we are working with species list in a long format.
-We can easily calculate number of species in each plot/sample by counting corresponding number of rows.
-First you have to specify what is the grouping variable, here it would be PlotID.
+In the first example, we are working with a species list in a long format.
+We can easily calculate the number of species in each plot/sample by counting the corresponding number of rows.
+First, you have to specify what the grouping variable is.
+In this case, it would be PlotID.
 And then you can directly count.

 spe %>%